2.1. By phone

 2.3.
 By post

 When we receive an enquiry or application in paper format, it will contain personal information for applicant(s) and possibly other parties in connection with the property(ies) or for funders.
-We will capture and process the information in the application for our legitimate interest and legal purposes as set out below.
+We will capture and process the information in the application in alignment with the legal basis and purposes as set out below.

 2.4.2.
 Contact forms and email links